Digital Signatures

 A digital signature is a cryptographic way to prove that a message or transaction was created by a specific person; and that it hasn’t been changed along the way.
 In the physical world, a handwritten signature shows intent and authorship: you sign a contract to confirm you agree to it.
 But handwriting can be forged, copied, or misinterpreted.
 Digital signatures solve these problems using mathematics, not pen strokes, creating proofs that are extremely difficult to fake.

-A private key that must be kept secret
+• A that must be kept secret

-A public key that can be shared openly
+• A that can be shared openly

 The private key acts like a personal stamp.
 When you digitally sign a message, you use your private key to generate a signature that only the corresponding public key can verify.
 This ensures two things:

-Authenticity – the message truly came from the owner of the private key
+1. Authenticity - the message truly came from the owner of the private key

-Integrity – the message hasn’t been altered since it was signed
+2. Integrity - the message hasn't been altered since it was signed

 Imagine sending a sealed letter with a unique wax seal.
 Only you can create that seal (your private key), and anyone who knows your crest (your public key) can recognize it.
 If the seal is broken or mismatched, people know the message was tampered with.